 Rasa Core’s job is to choose the right action to execute at each step

 of the conversation.
 In this case, our actions simply send a message to the user.

 actions in the domain that start

 utter_.
-The assistant will respond with a message based on a response
+The assistant will respond with a message based on a template

 to build actions that do more than just send a message.

 Anytime we add new NLU or Core data, or update the domain or configuration, we